david-loffredo/lowcloud/README.md

 recipes on the net until you get something that works.
 It may be quick, but your choices are never quite your own.

 I took a slower path.
-I read all of the recipes, much of the documentation, asked questions, tried to understand why, and then made my own choices.
+I read the recipes and documentation, asked questions, ran tests, and then made my own choices.
 Also got a pretty good handle on Ansible.
 The [docs directory](https://david-loffredo.github.io/davecloud/) describes what I learned along the way.
 Think of this as my travel journal.